kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 ...
 ~~~

-You have to write all patchers to use in `$patcher_list`, if you define it.
+You have to set all patchers to use in `$patcher_list`, if you define it.

 #### Converting `exit()` to Exception